 - grated parmesan for sprinkling

-- Heat another 1 tbsp in the pan and lay the sliced lemon in an even layer.
+- Heat another 1 tablespoon in the pan and lay the sliced lemon in an even layer.
 Caramelize the lemon until browned on both sides, about 2 minutes.
 Remove and set aside.

 - Add the chopped onion and sliced leek in the same pan and saute until softened, about 4-5 minutes.
 Add the minced garlic, red chili flakes, and oregano and saute for another 30 seconds.
 Season with salt and pepper.